 My point is, they’re already doing what I’ve suggested be done with more mainstream journalism.
 Gaming journalism/analysis/discussion has once again shown a glimpse of the future.
 The crowd-funded, admittedly partisan but not-actually-paid-by-the-developer Youtube analysts are far, far superior to whoever the hell works at IGN and gives every sufficiently hyped game a 7.5 or a 9.
 They ignore the history of their own medium and its basic framework, philosophy, and purpose, while taking (an admittedly probably pretty small) paycheck.

 Similarly, alternative media that outright acknowledges bias is better than mainstream outlets that incorporate it while pretending they don’t.
 In an Internet-dominated world, one company (no matter how well-investigated, no matter the number of Royal Commissions staring at it) cannot be allowed to own what the culture thinks of as the monopoly on truth.
 Even if they never say anything false, they still present information within a certain framework.
 This is dangerous because it persuades people to think down pre-ordained paths of thought, and deadens the culture.
 Much better to have a collection of smaller outlets that all argue with one another, and promote people’s access to the original data, so that the population can make up its own mind.
-I don’t just mean make the data available, I mean promote the idea of the layman looking at it in depth, so that it becomes harder to misrepresent it and we avoid dumb public debates like gender wage gaps.
+I don’t just mean make the data available, because it already is.
+I mean change the culture – promote the idea of the layman looking at raw data in depth, so that it becomes harder to misrepresent it and we avoid dumb public debates like gender wage gaps.

 And, based off the popularity of these crowd-funded game reviewers, the model of small outlets with overt bias really works.
 It does require a little more human effort – just like the early days of journalism, we’ll have to actually read sources from multiple perspectives again – but smaller, more mobile, and antifragile units should be the future of news media.
 We should strive to avoid a monopolised environment with all the risks that large dispassionate companies looking to push agendas give us.